Road Trip: Florence

 - Dune buggy rides.
 Cruise 500 ft mountains of shifting sand and roar across wide-open beaches on either "wild or mild" (your choice) dune buggy tours.
 Adventuring out into this other-worldly landscape is a thrill all by its self.

 - Local beer.
-Jerry's Place brews their own beer under the name "What'cha Brewing" and serves up pub food alongside pool tables and lottery machines.
+Jerry's Place brews their own beer under the name "What'cha Brewing" and serves up pub food to go alongside lottery machines.

 - Explore Historic Old Town Florence.
-Between taking selfies in front of the historic Siuslaw River Bridge and down on the docks, you'll want to also grab a "screamer" (delicious freshly baked cookies made into an ice cream sandwich) at Found Vintage.
-And then cross the street to the local barbershop, where Stillwagon Distillery pours tastes of over a dozen small-batch rums with flavors from mocha to pineapple.
-Head to Novelli's crab shack down on the docks for warm bowls of crab chowder or pick one of the many restaurants with some of the best clam chowder on the Oregon Coast.
+Between taking selfies in front of the historic Siuslaw River Bridge and down on the docks, you'll want to also grab a hot chocolate or coffee at River Roasters or saltwater taffy from a candy vendor.
+Then wander down the street to the local barbershop, where Stillwagon Distillery pours tastes of over a dozen small-batch rums with flavors from mocha to pineapple.
+Head to Novelli's crab shack down on the docks for warm bowls of crab chowder or pick one of the many restaurants with some of the best clam chowders on the Oregon Coast.

 Central and affordable places to stay in Florence include The Lighthouse Inn, which was ranked as the "Best Budget Hotel" by TripAdvisor.
 Its comfortable, family approach has extras including complimentary breakfast, board games and books; they'll also set you up with bike rentals.
-Travelers may also appreciate the Florence 101 Hostel with delightful shared spaces including laundry facilities and game room.
-Choose between a private room or dorm.
+Travelers may also appreciate the Florence 101 Hostel with its laundry facilities and game room.
+Private rooms available.

 You can extend your road trip experience by driving either direction along Highway 101, either south to the Oregon Dunes or north to the Sea Lion Caves and Heceta Head Lighthouse.
-Spring Whale Watch Week is March 21 - 29, 2020; so be on the lookout for gray whales spouting and breaching along the shoreline.
+During the spring, be on the lookout for Gray whales spouting and breaching along the shoreline.

 Top photo: Mo's Seafood & Chowder in Florence